hexagontk/hexagon/contributing.md

 * Commit format: the preferred commit format would have:
   - Summary: small summary of the change.
 In imperative form.
-  - Issue ID: it should be written in Github's format: `#taskNumber`.
+  - Issue ID: it should be written in GitHub's format: `#taskNumber`.
 Optional.
   - Description: a more complete description of the issue.
 It is optional.

   ```